34 Industrial Revolution inventions that changed the world forever

 This was soon addressed over the next few decades as he modified the design into a more reliable automated machine.

 13. Arkwright's water frame was an important industrial revolution invention

 Richard Arkwright was a barber and wig maker who devised a machine to spin cotton fibers into yarn or thread quickly and easily.
 In 1760 he and John Kay managed to produce a working machine.
 This prototype could spin four strands of cotton at the same time.

-He would later patent his design in 1769.
+He would patent his design in 1769.
 Further refinement of his design would allow the machine to spin hundreds of strands simultaneously.

 14. The spinning mule: the yarn game-changer